 Professor Chen is in the editorial board of Asia Pacific Management Review and Journal of Financial Studies.
 Professor Chen is also an "Ad Hoc Referee" for a number of journals such as Applied Economics, China Economic Review European, Journal of Finance, among other finance journals.

 He teaches a number of finance courses, including International Financial Management, Equity and Capital Markets, Derivatives, and Seminar in Futures and Options.

 Department Contact Information

-The Finance Concentration falls within the Finance, International, Technology & Entrepreneurship (FITE) Department.
+The Finance Concentration falls within the Finance, International and Innovation (FII) Department.
 For more information about this department, including contact information for the department chair, please visit the FITE Department Website.